Out (baseball): Ways of making outs

+Note: When a fielder makes a putout, they must maintain secure possession of the ball.
+The general exception is when a fielder loses possession of the ball because they attempt to throw it immediately after making the out.

 Crediting outs

 In baseball statistics, each out must be credited to exactly one defensive player, namely the player who was the direct cause of the out.
 When referring to outs credited to a defensive player, the term putout is used.
 Example: a batter hits a fair ball that is fielded by the shortstop.
 The shortstop then throws the ball to the first baseman.
 The first baseman then steps on first base before the batter reaches it.
 For this play, only the first baseman is credited with a putout, while the shortstop is credited with an assist.
 For a strikeout, the catcher is credited with a putout, because the batter is not out until the pitched ball is caught by the catcher.
 (If the catcher drops the third strike and has to throw the batter-runner out at the first base, the first baseman receives the putout while the catcher receives an assist.)
 When an out is recorded without a fielder's direct involvement, such as where a runner is hit by a batted ball, the fielder nearest to the action is usually credited with the putout.

 Although pitchers seldom get credited with putouts, they are credited with their role in getting outs through various pitching statistics such as innings pitched (a measure of the number of outs made by the pitcher, used in calculating their ERA) and strikeouts.